Trullelmao/netmenulua/README.md

 2.0

-play in 1920 x 1080 or you're retarded
+play in 1920 x 1080 or menu wont work

 You will need to add the Hack-Regular.ttf to GarrysMod\garrysmod\resource\fonts